 Global Positioning System: The ECHOMAP Ultra 126sv has a built-in GPS receiver that collects data from overhead satellites to establish your current location.
 The GPS signal strength is indicated on the top of the screen in a bar graph (5 bars maximum).
 The device is equipped with a 10Hz GPS receiver which refreshes its position and heading 10 times per second.
 In addition, the unit coordinates the timing of the sonar return in relation to the boat's position to give you amazingly accurate waypoints or for pinpointing fishing hotspots.

 Quickdraw Contours: The ECHOMAP Ultra 126sv features Quickdraw Contours software already installed on the device.
 This free software allows you to tailor the preloaded maps and create your own maps on the screen.
 While you fish, Quickdraw Contours creates the maps based on the sonar results from an attached compatible transducer.
 Compatible transducers include Garmin ClearVü/SideVü, Panoptix, HD-ID, DownVü, or NMEA 2000-compatible.
 If you are using more than one transducer, you can choose which sonar device gives you the best results.

 Mounting Options: The 126sv consists of a display/control unit and a tilting bail mount with a quick release feature.
 When you come off the water, just disconnect the display/control unit from the bail mount and go.
 No plugging or unplugging wires from the unit itself, as the cables plug into the quick-disconnect bail mount.
 You can also flush-mount the display/control unit into your dashboard.
 A flush-mount template helps you make the cut into the mounting location.
 A self-adhesive rubber gasket is provided for flush-mount applications.

-NMEA 2000: The ECHOMAP Ultra 126sv can be connected to an NMEA 2000 network which can carry power and data along the same cable.
+NMEA 2000 / NMEA 0183: The ECHOMAP Ultra 126sv can be connected to an NMEA 2000 network which can carry power and data along the same cable.
 If your vessel has an existing NMEA 2000 network, it should already be connected to power.
 The device can share data from other NMEA 2000 devices, such as sensors or a VHF radio, plus you may also be able to view fuel and engine data on the display.
 The necessary cables and connectors are sold separately.
 The unit also supports the NMEA 0183 standard, which is used to connect various NMEA 0183 devices, including VHF radios and instruments, autopilots, wind and heading sensors.

-Wi-Fi: The unit has built-in Wi-Fi that allows you to connect to the free Garmin ActiveCaptain app on your mobile device provides a connection to the ECHOMAP via Wi-Fi.
+ActiveCaptain App: The free Garmin ActiveCaptain app on your mobile device provides a connection to the ECHOMAP via Wi-Fi.
 ActiveCaptain has a OneChart feature for accessing and updating all of your charts and maps from your smartphone or tablet, as well as purchase new ones to use on the chartplotter.
 You can also receive notifications of phone calls and texts on the unit's display.
 ActiveCaptain also lets you keep in touch with fellow boaters to get first-hand information about points of interest near your route or destination.
 Separate ActiveCaptain and Mobile Quickdraw communities are available for feedback or for sharing your Quickdraw Contours data.
-The Garmin ActiveCaptain app is compatible with devices running Android 5.0 and up, or Apple iOS 11.0 or later.
+The Garmin ActiveCaptain app is compatible with devices running Android 6.0 and up, or Apple iOS 12.0 or later.

-CHIRP Sonar: The ECHOMAP Ultra 126sv is equipped with the 600-watt Garmin GT54UHD-TM Ultra High-Definition scanning sonar transducer.
+CHIRP Sonar: The ECHOMAP Ultra 126sv is equipped with the 500-watt Garmin GT56UHD-TM Ultra High-Definition scanning sonar transducer.
 This single transducer provides the highest resolution ClearVü and SideVü scanning sonar images with remarkably clear target separation and definition.
-You'll be able to view incredibly detailed images of fish and structure up to 200' below your boat with 800kHz ClearVü sonar.
-With two SideVü sonar frequency settings (455kHz and 1200kHz), you'll have options for extended range views out to 500' to each side.
+You'll be able to view incredibly detailed images of fish and structure up to 800' below your boat (in fresh water with CHIRP sonar).
+With three SideVü sonar frequency settings (455kHz, 800kHz, and 1000kHz), you'll have options for extended range views out to 500' to each side.
 Compared to standard sonar, which sends one frequency at a time, CHIRP (Compressed High-Intensity Radiated Pulse) sends a continuous sweep of frequencies within a range from low to high.
 As a result, CHIRP sonar creates much greater target separation and crisper fish arches.
 Traditional sonar transducers emit a conical beam, while ClearVü sonar casts two narrow beams, similar to that of a copying machine.
 In addition to sonar, the transducer also measures water depth and temperature.
 The GT56UHD-TM comes with an attached 25-foot cable which is terminated with a 12-pin connector.